 1.2 COUNTIF function

-The COUNTIF function in Excel counts the number of cells in a range that match the supplied criteria.
+The COUNTIF function in Excel counts the number of cells in a range that matches the supplied criteria.
 Here is the syntax for COUNTIF function.

 |COUNTIF (range, criteria)|